To Sir, with Love: Plot

 The headmaster tells Thackeray that the "adult approach" has failed, and future outings are cancelled.
-Thackeray is to take over the boys' gym classes until the headmaster can find a replacement.
+Thackeray is to teach the boys' gym classes until the headmaster can find a new permanent gym teacher.
 Meanwhile, Thackeray receives an engineering job offer in the post.

-Pamela Dare's mother asks for Thackeray to talk to her daughter about her behaviour at home, but this annoys Pamela, whom Thackeray believes is infatuated with him.
-During a gym class, Denham smugly challenges Thackeray to a boxing match.
-Denham delivers several blows to Thackeray's face but the bout comes to an abrupt end when Thackeray delivers one punch to Denham's solar plexus.
+Pamela's mother asks for Thackeray to talk to her daughter about her behaviour at home.
+However, this annoys Pamela, whom Thackeray believes is infatuated with him.
+During a gym class, Denham challenges Thackeray to a boxing match.
+Thackeray initially declines but then reluctantly agrees.
+Denham delivers harmless blows to Thackeray's face, but the bout comes to an abrupt end after Thackeray's lone punch is to Denham's solar plexus, which doubles Denham over in pain.
+Thackeray attends to Denham and then exits the gym unhurt, to the amazement of the class.
 Thackeray compliments Denham's ability and suggests he teach boxing to the younger pupils next year.
-Denham, finally impressed by Thackeray, expresses his admiration for Thackeray to his classmates.
+Denham, impressed, expresses his admiration for Thackeray to his classmates.
 Thackeray regains their respect and is invited to the class dance.
-Later, when Thackeray attends the funeral of Seales' mother, he is touched to find that his lectures on personal choice and responsibility have had an effect and the entire class has attended.
+Later, while attending the funeral of Seales' mother, Thackeray is touched to find that his lectures on personal choice and responsibility have had an effect, and the entire class has attended.

 At the dance, Pamela persuades Thackeray to be her partner for the "Ladies Choice" dance.
-Afterward, the class presents to Thackeray "a little present to remember us by".
+Afterward, the class presents to Thackeray "a little present to remember us by."
 Too moved to speak, Thackeray retires to his classroom.

-A rowdy couple abruptly enters the classroom.
-They mock Thackeray's gift, a silver tankard and card inscribed "To Sir, with love" signed by the entire departing class, and goad Thackeray that they will be in his class next year.
-After they leave, Thackeray stands up and tears up the engineering job offer, reconciled to the work he has ahead of him.
+A rowdy couple enters the classroom.
+They mock Thackeray's gift, a silver tankard and card inscribed "To Sir, with Love" signed by the departing class, and goad Thackeray that they will be in his class next year.
+After they leave, Thackeray stands and rips up the engineering job offer, reconciled to the work he has ahead of him.
 He then takes a flower from the vase on his desk, places it in his lapel, and leaves.